machufay/Civic-Link/README.md

 Hosting login backend:
 1) download node.js
-2) in vscode terminal, type in: "cd C:\Users\matth\Civic-Link\backendLogin"
+2) in vscode terminal, type: "node backendLogin/server.js"
-3) type "node server.js"
 4) if it says: "✅ Server running on http://localhost:5000", then the server is hosted and logins should work locally.
 5) to turn off server: "ctrl+C" in terminal